xTriixrx/satpy-scrapy/README.md

    * '-m': Instantiates HIMAWARI-8 crawler to extract every possible image for this vehicle.
    * '-k': Instantiates ELEKTRO-L2 crawler to extract every possible image for this vehicle.
    * '-f4a': Instantiates FENGYUN-4A crawler to extract ever possible image for this vehicle.
+   * '-gk2a': Instantiates GEO-KOMPSAT-2A crawler to extract every possible image for this vehicle.

 Long Arguments
    * '--help': Triggers help logging function.